Gardening Houseplants Houseplant Care

 Perlite, also known as sponge rock, is volcanic glass exposed to high heat.
 It does not decay and doesn't leach away nutrients from plants.
 It also doesn't contribute any nutrients to orchids, but the substance has excellent water retention and aeration properties.
 It's also a very easy medium to find in nurseries, garden centers, and online.

-When using perlite as the sole planting medium, it works best with a reservoir or self-watering pot.
+1. Use perlite in a reservoir or self-watering pot if it's the sole planting medium.
 This pot is beneficial for ensuring your orchid has ample water.
-Simply refill the reservoir when it appears empty.

 Gravel, Rocks, Charcoal or Clay Pellets